meilisearch/documentation/learn/advanced/indexation.md

 In some cases, MeiliSearch can be stopped by the OS.
 Most of these crashes happen during indexation and are a result of a machine running out of RAM.
 This happens when your computer does not have enough memory to process your dataset.

-Additionally, indexation uses disk space.
-MeiliSearch may also crash if it runs out of disk space while indexing new documents.

 The core team is aware of these issues.
 We are sorry for this and we are doing our best to constantly fix these problems.

-In both cases, we recommend:
+We recommend:

 - adding new documents in smaller batches.
-- increasing your machine's RAM and/or available disk space.
+- increasing your machine's RAM.
 - following the points described in the previous section related to the indexation speed up, except increasing the size of the batches of course (3th point).